juanmanuel0963/golang_aws_terraform_jenkins/README.md

 Now that the server-side gRPC microservice is up and listening on the specified port we can test connectivity with Postman.

 The following image shows an example of an invocation in Postman to the function blog_create.
-As seen before, the microservice requires authentication with AWS Cognito.
+As seen before, the microservice requires authentication with AWS jwt Cognito.
 In this case, no authentication function is specified.
 As a response, the function sends an "Unauthorized" message.

 <img src="images/restful_blogs_test_1.png"/>

 In the following image, we see an example of an invocation of the blog_create function.
-In this case, we obtain and specify an AWS Cognito token.
+In this case, we obtain and specify an AWS jwt Cognito token.

 <img src="images/restful_blogs_test_2.png"/>